The business plan written on a chocolate wrapper

 A global, local, social business

-Tengri is a quintessentially British brand, immersed in global heritage.
-Based in London, we champion Mongolian yak fibre and purchase our supply directly from cooperatives that represent more than 4,500 nomadic herder families.
+Tengri is a London brand, immersed in global heritage.
+We champion Mongolian yak fibre and purchase our supply directly from cooperatives that represent more than 4,500 nomadic herder families.

 To bring Mongolian yak fibre to the forefront of the global fashion and textile industries, Nancy created Tengri as a social business jointly with herders.
 This means we trade fairly, paying premium prices to the herders for their fibres and sharing profits as part of our fairshare business model.